SAP/node-rfc/README.md

 ## Prerequisites

+### All platforms

-SAP NW RFC SDK C++ binaries must be downloaded (SAP partner or customer account required) and locally installed ([installation instructions](http://sap.github.io/node-rfc/install.html#sap-nw-rfc-library-installation)).
+* SAP NW RFC SDK C++ binaries must be downloaded (SAP partner or customer account required) and locally installed ([installation instructions](http://sap.github.io/node-rfc/install.html#sap-nw-rfc-library-installation)).
 More information on [SAP NW RFC SDK section on SAP Support Portal](https://support.sap.com/en/product/connectors/nwrfcsdk.html).

-SAP NW RFC Library is fully backwards compatible, supporting all NetWeaver systems, from today S4, down to R/3 release 4.6C.
-Using the latest version is reccomended.
+Using the latest version is reccomended, as the SAP NW RFC SDK is fully backwards compatible, supporting all NetWeaver systems, from today S4, down to R/3 release 4.6C.

+* The build from source works with Python 2 only, see [Known Issues](https://github.com/SAP/node-rfc/tree/napi#known-issues)

 ### Windows